misbish/Cloud-Platform/AWS/3. AWS Compute Resource/README.md

     7 Step Process

     1)  Define Load Balancer
+           - Name it
+           - Internal or External
+           - Add Availailty Zone / Subnets

            - Internal Load Balancer
                 - Have Internal IP Address
                 - Can only be accessed from private AWS network
-           - External Load Balancer
+           - External Load Balancer (Also called Internet Facing Load Balancer)
                 - Have Public IP Address
                 - Receives traffic from internet and distribute to instances

-       2)  Select Availability Zones
     2)  Assign Security Groups
-           - Instance type varies based on CPU, Memory , Storage & Networking
-           - 4 types
-                - General Purpose

     3)  Configure Security Settings

-    4)  COnfigure Health Checks
+    4)  Configure Health Checks
             - Response Timeout:
                 The amount of time to wait when receiving a response from the health check, in seconds.
                 Valid values: 2 to 60.
 Default: 5